 While NIS might not be as efficient as DLSS and can over-sharpen some video games (it’s adjustable), it’s still just a simple push of a button that can provide you with a substantial boost in performance.

-Whenever any upscaling technology is accessible, we recommend you always to use it as there are minimal to no drawbacks.
+Whenever any upscaling technology is available, we recommend you always to use it as there are minimal to no drawbacks.

 I understand.
-Please provide the text you’d like me to edit, and I’ll change up to 2 adjectives with synonyms while keeping the overall meaning intact.
+Please provide the text you’d like me to edit, and I’ll modify up to 2 adjectives with synonyms while keeping the overall meaning unchanged.